CarlWHY-28/RCT-MLPDocAnalyzer/README.md

 + Prediction and Evaluation
-    + Print the accuracy
+    + Printing the accuracy
-    + Compare results to see which predictions are wrong
+    + Comparing results to see which predictions are wrong

 + Prediction and Evaluation
     + Model dump